MyPureCloud/open-data-exporter/README.md

 ## Included Configurations

-Configuration files can be found in [src/config](https://github.com/MyPureCloud/open-data-exporter/tree/master/src/config).
+Configuration files can be found in [src/examples](https://github.com/MyPureCloud/open-data-exporter/tree/master/src/examples).

+* abandon_report
+  * Abandon Report - Produces a flat text file with a list of calls abandoned in queue
+* call_detail_report
+  * Call Detail Report - Produces a HTML file with a list of ACD calls occurring within the interval
+* presence_report
+  * Presence Report - Produces a HTML file with presence and routing status events per user for all users in the org
-* verint/config.json
+* verint
   * Verint Agent Scorecard Report - Produces a flat text file with agent scorecard data in the standard Verint format
-* examples/abandon_report.json
-  * Abandon Report - Produces a flat text file with a list of calls abandoned in queue

 # Planned features